DPDK/dpdk/doc/guides/contributing/patches.rst

 * Add documentation, if relevant, in the form of Doxygen comments or a User Guide in RST format.
   See the :ref:`Documentation Guidelines <doc_guidelines>`.

+* Code and related documentation must be updated atomically in the same patch.

 Once the changes have been made you should commit them to your local repo.

 For small changes, that do not require specific explanations, it is better to keep things together in the